About BriaCell

 BREAST CANCER: FACTS & STATISTICS

-• As of January 2023, the number of women in the U.S. with a history of invasive breast cancer is estimated to be 3.1 million (excluding the estimated 284,200 new cases in 2023).
-This number is expected to increase by 12% to 4 million in 2024.
+• As of January 2024, the number of women in the U.S. with a history of invasive breast cancer is estimated to be 4 million.
 Approximately 30% of breast cancers occur in women younger than age 50 and 44% occur in women older than age 65.